asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 ## It Depends

-Like nearly all things in software development if someone would ask me if pair programming is a substitute for code reviews my answer would be, "It depends."
+Like nearly all things in software development if someone would ask me if pair programming is a substitute for code reviews my answer would be, "it depends."
 There are some cases where I think it can work.
 Specifically when a team has worked together for a significant amount of time and have a thorough understanding of the team's coding standards.
 However, my belief is that in general there is still a significant benefit to having code reviews even when practicing pair programming.

 ## The Issues with Skipping Code Reviews